As a Moments subpage, all spoilers are unmarked as per policy. You Have Been Warned.

 - Tulip's numbers increasing again as she miserably turns her back on the car and makes in the opposite direction.
 Atticus' transformation into a Ghom has hurt her so much she feels helpless and angry.
 She even starts to yell that she doesn't care about her number or if it will lead her home if she has to live with the fact that she essentially got one of her friends killed trying to protect her.

-- We finally learn the Conductor's backstory: they were originally a human woman named Amelia who, in mourning for her dead husband Aldrick, stumbled across the Infinity Train and took over.
+- We finally learn the Conductor's backstory: she was originally a human woman named Amelia who, in mourning for her dead husband Alrick, stumbled across the Infinity Train and took over.

 - Tulip is clearly tempted for a moment by Amelia's offer of creating a car for her where she can live with her "parents", like the divorce never happened, even if she knows that it wouldn't be real.

 - The Conductor's Villainous Breakdown, especially when she reveals that she got so wrapped up in trying to recreate her old life and did so many terrible things, her number just kept getting bigger and bigger, to the point it extends off her hand and all the way up her arm to her neck.

 - Tulip having to say goodbye to her friends is appropriately tearful.

 - In one of the shorts, Sad-One tries to ask Tulip a question, only to remember that she's "gone forever" and slump down.

 The Toad Car

 - Jesse's reason for being on the train?
 He's a Nice Guy to the point of passivity and his "friends" peer pressure him to bully his little brother, to the point that he actually has a video on his phone that showed what he's done.
 Something must've happened that it got to the point that Jesse was taken onto the train so he can work out these issues.
 To twist the knife on this, Jesse was the one recording this and the video ends with Nate crying and asking why Jesse would do such a thing.